markdstrain/memory-game/README.md

 # memory-game
-memory game in html css and javascript for Springboard class
+memory game in html css and javascript